GustavoVaAsc/Compiler-Team2/README.md

 With this project, we aim to consolidate the key concepts of the compilation process, from source code analysis to its translation and execution.

 #### Motivation.
-> The creation of the lexical analyzer, syntax analyzer, and compiler will allow for a comprehensive understanding of the compiler construction process—from identifying the lexical elements of the source code to its final translation.
+> The creation of the lexical analyzer, syntax analyzer, and compiler will allow for a comprehensive understanding of the compiler construction process from identifying the lexical elements of the source code to its final translation.
 This project will provide an opportunity to unify and practically apply the theoretical concepts discussed in class, helping to deepen the understanding of each stage of the compilation process and highlight its importance in the development of programming languages.

 #### Objectives.
 > To develop a system composed of a lexical analyzer, a syntax analyzer, and a compiler that can identify and classify tokens, verify the syntactic structure of the source code, and translate it into an executable format, applying the theoretical knowledge acquired in class to gain a practical understanding of how a complete compiler works.